9 Best Cocktails Bars in Mexico City

 Xaman Bar

-Step into this underground bar inspired by pre-hispanic Mexico, with cocktails made from indigenous plants, herbs and fresh fruits.
-The sophisticated space feels inviting with its warm tones and greenery, and is an excellent place to socialize and meet people.
+Step into this underground bar inspired by pre-Hispanic Mexico, with cocktails made from indigenous plants, herbs and fresh fruits.
+The sophisticated space feels inviting with its warm tones and greenery and is an excellent place to socialize and meet people.
 It gets bumpin' at night with its live DJs and intimate dance floor.
 Reserve a table online.

-Location: Copenhague 6, JuĂĄrez
+Location: Copenhague 6, Juárez

 9. Bar Las Brujas